lucabertoni/laserNotes/src/README.md

 Take your notes with laserNotes and share them on all your devices

-## Desktop App
+## Server

-This is the Desktop App of laserNotes.
+This is the folder that contains source code of laserNotes.

 ## Contributors
+Luca Bertoni (Server)
+Andrea Lucchini (Web App)

 ## Info/Contacts:
 **Authors**: Luca Bertoni, Andrea Lucchini